House from Radheim (show home)

 Reassembled at the museum: 2018/2019

-Show home with permanent exhibition: from spring 2023
+Show home with permanent exhibition: 2023